 Students may complete an optional elective rotation in place of a sixth pharmacotherapy course.
 Experiential courses can be completed concomitantly or interspersed with didactic course work, once a student has completed the following three courses:

 - Critical Appraisal

-The final two (2) DPC rotations can only be undertaken once all didactic work is completed.
+The final two DPC rotations can be undertaken once all didactic work is completed.

-Students are supported by a team of Experiential Course Coordinators, Office of Experiential Education (OEE) staff, the Director of the OEE, and related Program Directors.
-This team provides academic oversight on all aspects related to experiential course delivery, and monitoring and assessment of students during rotations.
+Students are supported by a team of Experiential Education Course Coordinators, Office of Experiential Education (OEE) staff, the Director of the OEE, and related Program Directors.
+This team provides academic oversight on all aspects related to experiential course delivery, and monitoring and assessment of students during experiential courses.

 Students in APPE rotations are assessed according to the educational outcomes of the Association of Faculties of Pharmacy of Canada (AFPC) for First Professional Degree Programs in Pharmacy.
 These educational outcomes are care provider, communicator, collaborator, leader-manager, health advocate, scholar and professional.
 Please visit the website for more information.